Adrian Heller MD (he/him)

 After completing her residency and fellowship at the University of Toronto, Dr. Varner joined Mount Sinai in July 2011.
 She is the Deputy Director and a Clinician Scientist of the Schwartz/Reisman Emergency Medicine Institute at Mount Sinai Hospital and the Deputy Editor of the Canadian Medical Association Journal.
 Her research focus is pregnancy and postpartum care in the emergency department.

-Charlie Mize MD (he/him)
+Charles Mize MD (he/him)

 Dr. Charles Haviland Mize is an emergency medicine specialist for the International Committee of the Red Cross (ICRC).
 Recently deployed to Bangladesh, Dr. Mize introduced advanced trauma resuscitation and emergency burr hole placement to the Emergency Department of Sadar Hospital near the border with Myanmar.
 He has extensive experience establishing and improving the delivery of emergency care in multiple countries and is a leading expert on the retrieval of critically ill and injured patients from austere environments.
 He has led numerous helicopter rescue operations throughout the Eastern Himalayas.
 He founded and led the Kingdom of Bhutan’s critical care helicopter rescue and mountain rescue programs which was recently awarded the Druk Thuksey medal from the King of Bhutan.
 In addition to his clinical work, he is active as a consultant in medical airframe configuration, prehospital retrieval medicine and helicopter rescue for several international clients.
 He has won multiple awards both domestically and internationally for his teaching and clinical work.
-Born and raised in Virginia, Dr. Mize received his undergraduate degree at Yale, and his medical degree at Columbia.
-He is professionally fluent in French and Spanish.
-When not deployed with the ICRC, he and his finacée Yui reside in Palmer, Alaska and Washington, D.C.

 Christopher Tsoutsoulas MD (he/him)

-Chris Tsoutsoulas is an Emergency Physician at North York General Hospital.
+Dr. Chris Tsoutsoulas is an Emergency Physician at North York General Hospital.
 He completed his FRCPC training in emergency medicine at the University of Toronto and an acute-care POCUS fellowship at the University of Western Ontario.
 He is also a Testamur of the National Board of Echocardiography and has a special interest in resuscitative transesophageal echocardiography.
 Chris is a passionate clinical teacher who has instructed several POCUS courses across Canada.

 David Carr MD (he/him)